Research Scholar Program

 A team of 5 students will research how digital media impacts children’s learning and development.
 The team will work with Dr. Sarah Vaala to conduct research on behalf of the Joan Ganz Cooney Center at Sesame Workshop, then travel to NYC in the Spring to present the findings at Sesame Workshop headquarters (the producers of Sesame Street).
 This is a year-long project that requires about 10 hours of work per week.
-Each student will receive a $3,000 stipend.
 This year’s research topic is children’s STEM learning through digital media in informal contexts (e.g., museums).

-This program is open to HPU juniors and seniors of all majors.
+This program is open to HPU juniors of all majors (seniors and sophomores may be considered as well, though the program is intended for juniors).
 A completed research methods course or research experience is preferred but not required.

 You will complete an online application (link below) for consideration in the program.
 The application requires several short essays about your interest in research and in the Cooney Center at Sesame Research Scholar Program.
 You will also provide the contact information for a faculty member who is willing to serve as a reference.